The Manaslu Circuit Trek: A Scenic and Less Crowded Trek in Nepal

 Best Time to Trek Manaslu Circuit

-Although it is possible to trek the Manaslu Circuit at any time of year, certain seasons are far superior to others.
-Spring and autumn are the two best seasons.
+Although it is possible to trek to Manaslu Circuit at any time of year, certain seasons are far superior to others.
+Spring and autumn are the two best seasons for this trek.

 The spring, March through May is ideal for trekking.
 While it is not too cold in the higher mountains, it is warm in the lower regions.
 Everywhere you look rhododendrons and other flowers bloom, adding color to the pathways.
 Because the skies are typically sunny and blue, you can also see the mountains clearly.